Inti Raymi and Machu Picchu Tour: A 4 day trip in Cusco

 Day 02: Inti Raymi Tour (Inca festival of the Sun)

-The festivity in honor of the Sun god is celebrated in 3 historical scenes.
+The festival in honor of the Sun God is celebrated in three historical scenes.

-- Qorikancha (Golden Temple), it was the principal temple dedicated to the Sun in the Incan era.
+- Corikancha (Golden Temple), it was the principal temple dedicated to the Sun in the Incan era.

 - Plaza de Armas (called by the Incas "Auqaypata", the Warrior Square), which was a huge square during the Inca times where this ceremony was held on a ceremonial platform (“ushnu” in Quechua).
 From there, the Inca was carried on a golden throne leading a procession through the ancient city of Cusco up to Sacsaywaman in the hills above city.